 User-level license settings gate individual features of your product for each user and are entitled by a license.

-The following settings are optional, depending on your licensing design.
+Licensed Custom Permission

-- Licensed Custom Permission: A regular custom permission but with the License Required checkbox enabled.
-The field indicates that this custom permission is licensed and must first be entitled via a custom permission set license for a user to be able to access it via a custom permission set. - Foundation or Supplement (In Development): In a future release, you may be able to indicate whether the custom permission set license is a foundation or supplement license.
-By default, custom permission set licenses are foundation licenses and entitle and grant a user access to enter the package namespace. - User License Restriction (In Development): In a future release, you may be able to specify the users that can be assigned the custom permission set license.
+A regular custom permission but with the License Required checkbox enabled.
+The field indicates that this custom permission is licensed and must first be entitled via a custom permission set license for a user to be able to access it via a custom permission set.

+Foundation or Supplement